 Cushing Syndrome, also known as hypercortisolism, is a condition characterized by abnormally high concentrations of the stress hormone cortisol in the blood.
-Diagnosis of hypercortisolism is both difficult and time-consuming, taking up to 6 months of tests.
-The enzyme 11ß-hydroxysteroid dehydrogenase 1 (11ß-HSD1) is responsible for the interconversion of inactive cortisone to cortisol.
-Using Reverse Transcriptase Quantitative Polymerase Chain Reaction (RT-qPCR), a protocol was developed to quantify the expression levels of HSD1 in an effort to establish a correlation with cortisol levels.
+The diagnosis of hypercortisolism is both difficult and time-consuming, taking up to 6 months of tests.
+Using the enzyme 11ß-hydroxysteroid dehydrogenase 1 (11ß-HSD1), responsible for cortisol production, as a target, we are developing Reverse Transcriptase Quantitative Polymerase Chain Reaction (RT-qPCR) assays to quantify the expression levels.
+This is in an effort to establish a correlation with cortisol levels as an alternative for diagnosing Cushing's Syndrome.

 Specifically, we are interested in the advancement of subjective forensic examinations by developing more objective methods using modern instrumentation.
 The current method employed for distance determination in firearms analysis is antiquated and depends on subjective visual evaluation of colorimetric tests that respond to inorganic components of gunshot residue (GSR).
 Thus, we are developing evidence extraction methods, along with chromatographic and spectroscopic methods for the analysis of both organic and inorganic components of GSR for the purpose of determining the distance a firearm was from the victim when discharged.